All About Ultra Violet Testers

 By contrast, our QUICKTEST 10X20 loupe with UV light has just one tiny UV light but look (bottom right) at how the ruby glows:

-Please note that using ultraviolet light is not a 'test' for ruby, because some ruby (especially Burma ruby) fluoresces brilliantly, some ruby does not fluoresce at all; the above is just to show you the difference between the quality of ultraviolet lights (scroll up to read all about wavelengths).
+Please note that using ultraviolet light is not a 'test' for ruby, because some ruby (especially Burma ruby) fluoresces brilliantly, some ruby does not fluoresce at all; the above is just to show you the difference between the quality of ultraviolet lights.

 This watch dial does not have 'luminous' paint.
 Instead, it has tiny glass tubes filled with a radioactive liquid.
 In ordinary (white) light it looks like this: